Bowery Savings Bank Building (130 Bowery): Site

 The Bowery Savings Bank Building is on 130 Bowery, in the Little Italy and Chinatown neighborhoods of Lower Manhattan in New York City.
-The "L"-shaped building is bounded by Bowery to the east, Grand Street to the south, and Elizabeth Street to the west.
+The L-shaped building is bounded by Bowery to the east, Grand Street to the south, and Elizabeth Street to the west.
 It wraps around the Bowery Bank of New York Building at 124 Bowery, which occupies the northwest corner of Bowery and Grand Street.
 It consists of two primary sections: an eastern portion on Bowery, measuring 50 ft wide and 100 ft deep, and a western portion on Grand and Elizabeth Streets, measuring 100 by 100 feet.
 This gives the site a total depth of 200 ft between Bowery and Elizabeth Street.
 The site covers 15002 ft2.
 Because of the street grid of the surrounding neighborhood, none of the building's sides are parallel.

 The current building is the third to be built for the Bowery Savings Bank on the same site.
 It was built on an assemblage of six land lots: two on Bowery and four on Elizabeth and Grand Streets.
 The lot at 128 Bowery was previously occupied by the Butchers' and Drovers' Bank, which had been founded in 1830 and later became the Bowery Savings Bank's first building on the site.
 This structure had been torn down to make way for the Bowery Savings Bank's second building, which opened in 1853.
 The four lots on Elizabeth and Grand Streets had contained houses until 1893.

 Architecture

 The Bowery Savings Bank Building was designed by Stanford White of McKim, Mead & White and was built between 1893 and 1895.
-It was one of three major bank buildings that White designed during the 1890s recession, the others being the New York Life Building at 346 Broadway and the State Savings Bank of Detroit.
+The contractor was David H. King Jr. It was one of three major bank buildings that White designed during the 1890s recession, the others being the New York Life Building at 346 Broadway and the State Savings Bank of Detroit.
 The building is designed in the Classical Revival and Beaux-Arts styles.
 According to architectural historian Leland M. Roth, the building was "designed to stimulate and elevate", similarly to McKim, Mead & White's designs for the Boston Public Library and the World's Columbian Exposition.